 - Avoid activities in strong sunlight as excessive sweating can worsen skin irritation.

-- Stress can affect our immunity.
-Reduce stress and maintain a cheerful mood may reduce chances of recurring symptoms.
+Stress can affect our immunity.
+Reducing stress and maintaining a cheerful mood may reduce chances of recurring symptoms.

 Useful Resources in Hong Kong